linas/atomspace-ipfs/README.md

   outgoing set can be placed in the IPLD `links[]` json element.
 These will be automatically hashed by the IPFS subsystem, delivering a true globally unique ID (the CID) for the Atom, exactly as desired.

+* We distinguish between the GUID of the Atom, and the CID of the Valuation.
+The GUID of the Atom is it's IPFS CID, when considering only the Atom itself, and not it's values or incoming set.
+Thus, it really is globally unique and non-varying.
+By contrast, the file containing the Valuations will change whenever the Values change, and so the CID attached to an Atom will be changing.
+  The tricky part of the design is to associate this immutable GUID, with the current CID for that Atom.

+* Conceptually, the AtomSpace is nothing more than a set of (GUID, CID) pairs, such that there can only ever be just one CID per GUID.
+  That is, the AtomSpace is a time-varying map from GUID to CID.
+  This automaticaly enforces the other requirements:
+   - If a GUID is not a part of the AtomSpace, then that Atom is not in the AtomSpace.
+   - The Atom can have other Values in other AtomSpaces, but it can have only one Valuation in this AtomSpace.

 * Each read-only AtomSpace corresponds to a directory, so that each Atom appears in the `links[]` json member of the directory.
 Updated